NikolaAndro/nikolaandro.github.io/_posts/all_notes/2021-10-11-my-first-post.md

 # Step 1: Conversion to Standard Form

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-First of all, we need to make sure our problem is in the standard form.
+First of all, we need to make sure our problem is in the **standard form**.
 Standard form is necessary because it creates an ideal starting point for solving the Simplex method.
 Before solving for the optimal solution, we must know that standard form has three requirements: